What is Jim Cramer's Net Worth and Salary?

 James J. Cramer, better known as Jim Cramer, was born in Wyndmoor (a suburb of Philadelphia), Pennsylvania, on February 10, 1955, to a Jewish family.
 His mother, Louise A. Cramer, was an artist, and his father, Ken Cramer, was the owner of International Packaging Products, a company that sold things like wrapping paper and boxes to retailers and restaurants.

 One of Cramer's earliest jobs in the early 1970s was selling Coca-Cola and ice cream at Veterans Stadium during Philadelphia Phillies baseball games.
-He attended Springfield Township High School, and continued his education Harvard College, where he studied government.
+He attended Springfield Township High School and continued his education at Harvard College, where he studied government.
 He graduated magna cum laude from Harvard in 1977 with a Bachelor of Arts degree.
 While a student at Harvard, one of the extracurricular activities he was involved in was The Harvard Crimson, serving as the publication's President and Editor-in-Chief.

 Following graduation from college, Cramer landed a job as an entry-level reporter at the Tallahassee Democrat publication in Tallahassee, Florida.
-As it so happened, he became one of the first people to cover the Ted Bundy murders at the time, since he only lived a few blocks way.
-Subsequently, he worked at publications like the Los Angeles Herald-Examiner and American Lawyer, and he even worked for the Governor of California Jerry Brown.
+As it so happened, he became one of the first people to cover the Ted Bundy murders at the time since he only lived a few blocks away.
+Subsequently, he worked at publications like the Los Angeles Herald-Examiner and American Lawyer, and he even worked for the Governor of California, Jerry Brown.
 Eventually, he returned to Harvard to attend law school.
 While he was a law student, he invested in the stock market and used the money he made from trading to cover his tuition costs.

 Goldman Sachs

 Following graduation from Harvard Law in 1984, Cramer landed a job as a stockbroker at Goldman Sachs.
 Despite being admitted to the New York State Bar Association in 1985, he did not practice law.
-Eventually his license to practice law in New York was suspended in 2009 because he failed to pay the registration fee.
+Eventually, his license to practice law in New York was suspended in 2009 because he failed to pay the registration fee.

 Cramer, Berkowitz & Co.

 In 1987, Cramer left his position at Goldman Sachs to start his own hedge fund, Cramer & Co. (later to be known as Cramer, Berkowitz & Co.).
 He managed to raise $450 million in $5 million increments, receiving a fee of 20% of the profits he generated.
 Some of the early investors in his hedge fund include Steve Brill, Eliot Spitzer, and Martin Peretz.
 In 2001, he retired from the hedge fund, and it was taken over by his former partner, Jeff Berkowitz.
 Cramer has claimed that from 1988 to 2000, he had only one year of negative returns, in 1998.
-He also claims that over 14 years he produced a 24% average annual return.
+He also claims that over 14 years, he produced a 24% average annual return.
 However, some of his results and claims have been disputed.

 Smart Money and TheStreet.com